-- All pupils should show consideration, courtesy, respect and sensitivity to one another, to visitors to the school and to those of the public they meet. - The Gower School will not tolerate disrespectful behaviour or physical or verbal abuse, i.e. bullying, teasing, rudeness or bad language, directed at any member of the school. - Any incident of bullying should be reported to an adult immediately.
+- All pupils should show consideration, courtesy, respect and sensitivity to one another, to visitors to the school and to those of the public they meet. - The Gower School will not tolerate disrespectful behaviour or physical or verbal abuse, i.e. bullying, teasing, rudeness or bad language, directed at any member of the school.
+There is difference between equity and equality.
+In order to be fair, people might need to be treated differently.
+For example, severe SEN might require different levels of tolerance and strategies. - Any incident of bullying should be reported to an adult immediately.
 (Please see school anti-bullying policy.)
 Immediate steps will be taken to offer appropriate support for the victim.
 When the facts have been fully established and sanctions for the perpetrator decided upon, support should also be extended to him or her in the form of assistance from the Principal or outside agencies. - We expect all members of our school to refrain from physical contact with one another. - In particular, no items of monetary or sentimental value should be taken to off-site, PE activities and individual guidance should be followed regarding valuables on school trips and residential courses.